SLKone/SLKone.github.io/_sub-services/automation.md

 order: 1
 title: "Automation"
 parent: "Digital Strategy and Technology"
-description: "SLKone helps lean teams cut manual work, reduce errors, and lower cost by automating the right processes, with AI applied only where it earns its place."
+description: "SLKone helps lean teams cut manual work, reduce errors, and lower cost by automating the workflows that are worth automating."
 approach: "We start with the work itself, mapping how your processes actually run and where time and errors pile up.
-From there we automate the steps that pay off, using robotic process automation and, where it earns its place, AI.
-The same people stay with you start to finish, and you own what we build, with no lock-in."
+From there we automate the steps that pay off: report generation, purchase order placement, data movement, workflow routing, exception tracking, or repeatable calculations.
+Machine learning belongs only when classification, matching, or prediction beats rule-based automation."
-intro: "Cutting manual effort and errors by automating the workflows that matter most, with AI brought in only where it genuinely improves the outcome."
+intro: "Cut manual effort and errors by automating the workflows that matter most, with the business case proven before anything gets built."
+proof_cases:
+  - SIOP-as-a-Service-for-a-$100M-Healthcare-Distribution-Platform
+  - Vendor-and-Systems-Selection-for-a-80M-Software-As-A-Service
 focus_areas:
   - title: "Process Assessment"
     content: "We map how your processes run today and find the steps where automation saves real time and reduces errors."